1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

  - The rate of mutation was used contra genetics[^14]
  - Lysenko thought there was a period during a organism life where it assimilates changes from the environment[^16][^17]
  - Thought new useful traits could only result of environmental influence[^18]
+ - Put Marxism above Science:
+	 > “Marxism is the only science.
+Darwinism is only a part; the real theory of knowledge of the world was given by Marx, Engels, and Lenin.
+And when I hear discussion about Darwinism without mention of Marxism, it may seem, on the one side, that all is  right, but on the other, it’s a horse of a different color”

 Footnotes:
 [^1]:“Lysenko acquired a really broad reputation, however, with  his “discovery” of so-called vernalization (yarovization), an agronomic practice whereby winter crops are obtained rfm  summer planting”  (Medvedev and Lerner, p.
 12)